 - Power pins.

-Starting with what seems to be the most protruding piece of hardware on the Arduino board, the USB port is through where both, power and data is provided to the Arduino Uno.
+Starting with what seems to be the most protruding piece of hardware on the Arduino board, the USB port is through where both, power and data are provided to the Arduino Uno.

-It is a Type B standard port, and you will need a standard A-B cable to connect it to your computer.
+It is a Type B standard port, and you will need a standard A-B cable (shown below) to connect it to your computer.

 The addition of a secondary microcontroller, ATmega 16U2, allows the main processor on the Arduino Uno to communicate with the host computer via a USB.
 The ATmega 16U2 supplies serial data to the main processor and has a built-in USB peripheral.

-The host computer provides 100mA of current at 5V to the Uno for an unenumerated device and 500mA at 5V for an enumerated device.
+The host computer provides 100mA of current at 5V power supply to the Arduino Uno for an unenumerated device and 500mA at 5V for an enumerated device.
+An enumerated device is a device that a computer recognizes properly and thus loads the appropriate drivers for it.
+Here’s how you can solve the issue of your PC not recognizing your Arduino Uno.
 Though this current is enough for small projects, it is not sufficient for larger loads like relays, motors, etc.

 Power jack (Barrel connector)